aasimtaif/Ineuron-InternShip/frontend/README.md

 # Online E-commerce Platform

-Overview
+## Overview

-This project is a React Vite-based online e-commerce platform for showcasing the latest projects, featuring specific products, managing user accounts, and facilitating seamless transactions through a secure payment gateway.
-The project utilizes various technologies including React, React-Redux, Redux Toolkit, Tailwind CSS, Styled-Components, Axios for API calls, React Router DOM for routing, and the Cashfree payment gateway for secure payment processing.
+This React Vite-based e-commerce platform allows users to browse the latest produts, view featured products, manage their accounts, make secure payments, and place orders conveniently.
+The project utilizes various technologies including React, Redux Toolkit, Tailwind CSS, Styled-Components, Axios for API calls, React Router DOM for routing, and the Cashfree payment gateway for secure payment processing.

+## Project Pages

+- Home Page

+Displays the latest projects and features a specific product.

+- All Products Page

+Provides a comprehensive list of all available products.

+- Accounts Page

+Enables users to manage their accounts, including profile information and preferences.and placed-orders list

+- Order details Page

+Display order the respective order details

+- Login Page

+Allows users to securely log into their accounts.

+- Register Page

+Facilitates new user registration and account creation.

+- Cart Page

+Allows users to place orders and make payments securely through the Cashfree payment gateway.
+Technology Stack

+## The project is built using the following technologies:

+- React: Main framework for building the user interface.
+- Redux Toolkit: Manages the user and cart state efficiently.
+- Tailwind CSS: Provides utility-first CSS for styling the application.
+- Styled-Components: Enables styling components with scoped styles for better maintainability.
+- Axios: Handles API calls for efficient data retrieval and updates.
+- React Router DOM: Facilitates seamless navigation and routing within the application.
+- Cashfree Payment Gateway: Ensures secure and efficient payment processing.

 ## Installation Process